 Security measures generally include firewalls, intrusion detection and beefed up authentication measures for users.
 Additionally, this criterion encompasses the overall information and cyber security policies, procedures, and practices that protect the organization’s systems and data from unauthorized access, use, or modification.

 Are services available in terms of the user agreement or SLA?
 In SOC 2 terms, availability will generally look at factors such as whether a network is reliably active and how quickly problems can be resolved.

-In some cases, Availability will be a key consideration.
+For many service organizations, particularly those in cloud computing, data hosting, and online services, Availability is a critical factor that ensures their systems and services are accessible and operable as per agreed terms.
 For example, consistent service, with little downtime, is a key selling point of data centers.
 It follows that if you are implementing SOC 2 in a data center, you will seek to demonstrate to potential clients that you meet rigorous Availability criteria.

 Processing Integrity certifies that the system does not produce errors in processing.
 In cases where errors occur, these are rapidly detected and corrected.
 The criterion also measures whether data is presented on time, in the agreed format.